 When we wake up in the mornings, a million thoughts jumble around what we will eat, what we will wear, what will happen at work, school, etc. and immediately we are bombarded with a day’s responsibilities.
-When you take some time to divert your attention to your body and your mind, stress and anxiety immediately falls off of your shoulders.
+When you take some time to divert your attention to your body and your mind, stress and anxiety immediately fall off of your shoulders.
 Anxiety usually arises when you are overwhelmed, and meditation teaches you to focus on one thing at a time.
 By focusing on your breathing, your body, or whatever else, you slow down those mile-a-minute thoughts and you are able to start the day off strong.

-2. You create space in your mind.
+2. You create space in your mind

 Some of our responsibilities consist of being creative and thoughtful human beings.
 But how can you be at your best when there is so much going on in your mind?
 That is why releasing that tension, that energy, first thing in the morning can help you to be at your best every single day.
-Emptying your mind just to focus on yourself, on the earth, on your body can be one of the best tools you bring with you to work or school everyday.
+Emptying your mind just to focus on yourself, on the earth, on your body can be one of the best tools you bring with you to work or school every day.

-3. You find the better version of yourself.
+3. You find the better version of yourself

-Emotions can be elevated in the mornings road rage, screaming kids, rushed clock and that leads to even more frustration and stress.
+Emotions can be elevated in the morning road rage, screaming kids, rushed clock and that leads to even more frustration and stress.
 Meditation calms down all high-intense emotions that you may have woken up with.
 This reduces your irritability first thing in the morning, increasing your patience, tolerance and optimism.
 Why hold on to anger, when you can breathe in joy, first thing in the morning?!

-4. Your day runs smoothly.
+4. Your day runs smoothly